nixops4/nixops4/doc/manual/src/resource-provider/interface.md

 ### Operations

-The protocol currently supports two operations:
+The protocol supports the following operations:

 **Create**: Provisions a new resource.
 The request includes:
 - `type`: The resource type identifier